Improved local models and new Bell inequalities via Frank-Wolfe algorithms

-\textit{Acknowledgements.---} The authors are grateful to Flavien Hirsch for his assistance in drawing the connection between Frank--Wolfe algorithms and Gilbert's algorithm, to Daniel Rehfeldt for allowing us to utilize his QUBO solver~\cite{RKS22}, to Tam\'as V\'ertesi for supplying the data we used to verify our algorithm, and to Nicolas Brunner, M\'at\'e Farkas, Antonio Frangioni, and Leo Liberti for their contribution in the discussions.
+\textit{Acknowledgements.---} The authors are grateful to Flavien Hirsch for his assistance in drawing the connection between Frank-Wolfe algorithms and Gilbert's algorithm, to Daniel Rehfeldt for allowing us to utilise his QUBO solver~\cite{RKS22}, to Tam\'as V\'ertesi for providing us with useful references and with data we used to verify our algorithm, and to Mateus Araújo, Nicolas Brunner, M\'at\'e Farkas, Antonio Frangioni, and Leo Liberti for their contribution in the discussions.
 This research was partially funded by the DFG Cluster of Excellence MATH+ (EXC-2046/1, project id 390685689) funded by the Deutsche Forschungsgemeinschaft (DFG).

 \onecolumngrid